Marketing Stack for Agent-First Interactions

 What governance challenges arise when AI agents manage marketing workflows?

-The primary concerns include maintaining audit trails, setting appropriate boundaries for agent decision-making, and ensuring compliance with data privacy regulations when agents access customer information across multiple systems without human oversight.
+The primary concerns include maintaining audit trails, setting appropriate boundaries for agent decision-making, and ensuring compliance with data privacy regulations when agents access client information across multiple systems without human oversight.

 Which marketing processes benefit most from agent-driven automation?